-The game developers are still yet to give fans any indication about whether or not Grand Theft Auto 6 is in the works or not, with members of the community either sniffing around for teasers and hints, or digging through information that some people have claimed to be part of a leak.
+The game developers are still yet to give fans any indication about whether or not Grand Theft Auto 6 is in the works.
+Members of the community are sniffing around for teasers and hints, digging through information claiming to be part of leaks.

-Some of those claims have been extraordinary, too, whether it be spitballing locations being leaked by Rockstar’s very own co-founder Sam Houser in 2013, or suggestions that 2020 is the year.
-Putting realistic chances of things happening, as nobody really knows what’s in store, we’re going to lay out everything we’re hoping is accurate based on things people have said about the game so far.
+Some of those claims have been extraordinary, too.
+Spitballing locations being leaked by Rockstar’s very own co-founder Sam Houser in 2013 and previous suggestions that we’ll see GTA 6 in 2020.
+Putting realistic chances of things happening — as nobody knows what’s in store — we’re going to lay out everything we’re hoping is accurate based on things people have said so far.

 Return to Vice City

-GTA: Vice City was released back in 2002 and much of the community fell in love.
-It was a simple yet brilliant title, but in the 18 years that have passed since we were first introduced to the place, there hasn’t been any room for a return.
+GTA: Vice City was released back in 2002 and much of the community fell in love with the vibrancy and tone of the game.
+A simple yet brilliant title, in the 18 years that have passed since we were first introduced to the place, there has been no room for return.

 With that being said, Reddit user CurryLav previously posted potential map details to the GTA 6 subreddit, claiming to have acquired information from Rockstar India on the project.
 The post has since been deleted by admins.

 The post pieced together a number of different pieces of information, largely about a new weather system, but did claim Vice City would be the main location in the next game.
-There’s no way of saying if the leak is true or not, although the idea of having such an iconic location accessible again in better graphics is something not many fans would turn their noses up at – that’s for sure.
+The idea of having such an iconic location accessible again in better graphics is something not many fans would turn their noses up at.

-Obviously we’ve already mentioned a Vice City leak, but it’s worth noting that there’s been much more than that said about the map.
-In fact, it was claimed that a new map called “Project Americas” would make the GTA 5 island look like a “schoolyard playground” and actually link different places in a unique way.
+We’ve already mentioned a Vice City leak, but it’s worth noting that there’s been much more than that said about the map.
+In fact, it was claimed that a new map called “Project Americas” would make the GTA 5 island look like a “schoolyard playground” in comparison.

 Specifically, the post states that the two main locations would be Carcer City (East Coast US, based on Boston) and Vice City (Miami) – which would certainly give the game a different dynamic.

-With GTA 6 not confirmed yet and unlikely to be released on the current generation of consoles, the added power of the Xbox One Series X and PlayStation 5 may give Rockstar a chance to pull off something as ambitious as this.
-Players have got in the swing of ‘the bigger, the better’ when it comes to GTA and if they deliver something like this, it might actually be able to live up to its sky-high hype.
+With GTA 6 not confirmed yet and unlikely to be released on the previous generation of consoles, the added power of the Xbox One Series X and PlayStation 5 will give Rockstar a chance to pull off something as ambitious as this.

 Time skips and new continent

-Members of the GTA online community have been wondering if the franchise, developed by a British company, would ever return to the United Kingdom for one of its next games.
-However, there’s one setting – based on the complete other end of the world – that keeps coming up in leaks and teasers: South America.
+Members of the GTA community have been wondering if the franchise would return to the UK.
+We haven’t seen a GTA game in the UK since 1999’s expansion for Grand Theft Auto.
+However, there’s one setting that consistently keeps coming up in leaks and teasers: South America.

-In the game series’ history, never before have we been able to venture into different parts of the continent before and it would be interesting to see that happen.
-With that being said, we have already mentioned both Vice City and Carcer City as things we would like to see, and we can’t have it all.
+In the game series’ history, never before have we been able to venture into different parts of the continent before.
+With that being said, we have already mentioned Vice City, Carcer City, Rio, and Liberty City as things we would like to see, and we can’t have it all.

 Rumored time skips would be something that could bring it all together, though, if we were given a character in the game’s story that has a history of living or working in South America.

-Potential locations include Mexico City, or even Vegas – although that’s jumping back into the States – in the 1970s, and some small towns as well, according to previous leaks.
+Potential locations include Mexico City, or even Vegas – although that’s jumping back into the States – in the 1970s, and some small towns, according to previous leaks.

-Last, but not least, is the release date leaks.
-Rockstar Games haven’t really given an inch in terms of revealing information about GTA 6, although one 4Chan leak claiming that the game will arrive in 2020.
+Last, but not least: release date leaks.
+Thus far, Rockstar Games hasn’t really given an inch in terms of revealing information about GTA 6.
+Previously, one disproven 4Chan leak claimed that the game would drop in 2020.

-The chances are low not just because it’s a tight window, but the fact that Rockstar haven’t really done this type of thing before.
+However, our chances are likely low, as Rockstar has never utilized a method like this.
 Getting our hands on GTA 6 so soon, though, is exactly what everybody wants.
 Even if GTA Online is still being updated regularly, thousands of players would make the switch on a day’s notice.